SWEG-2016EC-Batch/Kronos/ETS1260_Selamawit_Namssi/BMI.md

 <h2> Pseudocode for BMI Calculation </h2>
 <pre>
 BEGIN
-    SET choice = "yes"
+    set choice = "yes"
-    WHILE choice == "yes" DO
+    while choice == "yes" DO
-        OUTPUT "Enter the weight of a person in kilograms" INPUT weight
+        output "Enter the weight of a person in kilograms" input weight
-        OUTPUT "Enter the height of a person in meters" INPUT height
+        output "Enter the height of a person in meters" input height
         BMI = weight / (height * height)
-        OUTPUT "The Body Mass Index (BMI) is: " + BMI
+        output "The Body Mass Index (BMI) is: " + BMI
         // Determine BMI category
-        IF BMI < 18.5 THEN
+        if BMI < 18.5 then
-            OUTPUT "status = you are UNDERWEIGHT"
+            output "status = you are UNDERWEIGHT"
-        ELSE IF BMI >= 18.5 AND BMI <= 24.9 THEN
+        else if BMI >= 18.5 AND BMI <= 24.9 then
-            OUTPUT "status = you are NORMAL WEIGHT" ELSE
+            output "status = you are NORMAL WEIGHT" else
-            OUTPUT "status = you are OVERWEIGHT"
+            output "status = you are OVERWEIGHT"
-        END IF
+        end if statement
-        OUTPUT "To proceed with the calculation, please indicate your consent by writing yes or pressing any key to terminate the process."
+        output "To proceed with the calculation, please indicate your consent by writing yes or pressing any key to terminate the process." input choice
-        INPUT choice
-    END WHILE
+    end while loop
 END
 </pre>